 Both the loft floor and the main floor of the shabin were clad in 3/4-inch tongue and groove sheathing plywood.
 We chose plywood because it was strong and affordable.

-Laying flooring over-top of the plywood would have added a bit of insulation and poshness, but it was not something that we honestly considered.
+Laying flooring over top of the plywood would have added a bit of insulation and poshness, but it was not something that we initially considered.
 Plywood floors suited us just fine:

 - The floor was always going to be dirty.
 The kids often ran around barefoot, and even when we were wearing shoes we didn’t always take them off when going into the shabin.

-- Most of our time was spent outside of the shabin, only ever just running into to grab something.
+- Most of our time was spent outside of the shabin.

 - We had lots of finishing to do in the shabin, so a plywood floor that could get a bit scratched up was perfect.